qwaneu/qwaneu.github.io/_drafts/test-architecture.md

 ---
 layout: post
-title: How to decide on an architecture for end to end tests
+title: How to decide on an architecture for automated tests
 tags:
   - architecture
   - ports and adapters